stevenmwise/ClassicalNumericalAnalysis/README.md

-# ModernNumericalAnalysis
+# ClassicalNumericalAnalysis
-Supplementary materials and codes for the book "Modern numerical analysis: A comprehensive course."
+Supplementary materials and codes for the book "Classical numerical analysis: A comprehensive course."